SynthstromAudible/DelugeFirmware/docs/community_features.md

       all clips in the song must fit the new scale.
 If you have added more notes that what can fit in the new scale, the Deluge will omit those scales, and cycle back to the beginning of the Scales list (that is, going back to the Major scale).

+- ([#2365]) Added support for learning a user specified scale.
+    - Hold `LEARN` and press `SCALE` while in clip view.
+Notes from current clip & all scale mode clips are learned as the "USER" scale.
+This scale is part of the normal scale rotation, accessible with `SHIFT` + `SCALE`.
+If another user scale is learned, the previous one is discarded.
+    - Additionally, if you enter scale mode from a chromatic clip, and the implied scale cannot be represented by any of the existing preset scales, it will be learned as a user scale - similarly overwriting the previous `USER` scale.
+    - NOTE: extended support for user scales is planned, allowing multiple user scales to be learned, saved, and loaded.

 ### 4.5 - Instrument Clip View - Synth/Kit Clip Features